MicrosoftDocs/win32/desktop-src/shell/how-to-create-icon-handlers.md

 ---
-Description: 'Describes how to create a handler for custom icon assignments.' ms.assetid: '23ed3a21-cf62-4440-b983-fae23aa56890'
+Description: Describes how to create a handler for custom icon assignments. ms.assetid: 23ed3a21-cf62-4440-b983-fae23aa56890
-title: How to Create Icon Handlers
+title: How to Create Icon Handlers ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to Create Icon Handlers